 - Market definition: Which markets will you be targeting when selling the product or service?

-- Customers: Who is the target audience within these markets?
+- Customers: Who is the target audience/target market, and what do the demographics look like within these markets?

 - Distribution model: How do you intend on delivering the product or service to the customer?